alexander-hamme/Tadpole-Tracker/README.md

 Current Progress:

 This program runs at approximately 0.9 seconds / frame on my laptop CPU.
-While still far too slow for real-time analysis, this Java version is a significant time speedup from my Python version of the code, which runs at ~5 seconds a frame.
+While still far too slow for real-time analysis, using Java and the DeepLearning4J library provides a significant time speedup from the Python version of this project, which runs at ~5 seconds a frame.
 The next step is to enable GPU acceleration with CUDA and try to reach at least 20-25 frames per second.

 ![Uh oh, it appears the image  didn't load.
 Please find the proof of concpet at /samples/tracking.png in this repositiory.](/sample/tracker.png?raw=true "Proof of Concept")